urbit/urbit.org-reloaded/content/docs/azimuth/l2/layer2.md

 Bridge, a ship may submit X transactions to Tlon's roller per Y period free of charge.
-Tlon's roller submits on a regular schedule: a submission occurs when a total of A layer 2 transactions have been submitted to it since the the previous submitted Ethereum transaction, or every Z time, whichever occurs first. (this should probably go in the operations manual)
+Tlon's roller submits on a regular schedule: a submission occurs when a total of A layer 2 transactions have been submitted to it since the the previous submitted Ethereum transaction, or every Z time, whichever occurs first.

 There are no security risks in utilizing an aggregator.
 The transactions you submit to it are signed with your private key, and so if an aggregator alters